-After over a year in quarantine and what seems like a decade-long winter, spring is finally here!
+After what seems like a decade-long winter, spring is finally here!
 One of the best outdoor activities in the New River Valley and surrounding areas is the beautiful hikes Virginia has to offer.
 After all, we do have some of the oldest mountain ranges in the world.
 Whether you’re a beginner or consider yourself an expert, there is no shortage of hikes that will fit your skill level.
 We have compiled a list of 10 of the most popular hikes recommended by the NRV community that the area has to offer!

 Notably one of the most popular hikes in the New River Valley, the Cascades offers a shaded scenic hike around 4 miles long.
 One of the biggest attractions to this hike is the outstanding 66-foot waterfall located on the trail.
 Warm or cold, this trail won’t leave you unsatisfied!